zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.utils.md

 \- if both are set, we raise an error
 \- if one is set, we use it and forward it to Concrete-Numpy and the compiler

-Note that global_p_error is currently not simulated by the VL, i.e., taken as 0.
+Note that in FHE simulation mode global_p_error is set to 0.

 **Args:**